- Your Government

 Crime Prevention & Community Relations Unit

 The Crime Prevention/Community Relations Unit remains active in its efforts to educate and inform the public with timely information regarding personal safety and the prevention of crime.
-To that end, significant efforts have been made to bolster the Department’s interaction with the community via Facebook, Twitter and Nixle.
-Nixle is a web-based community messaging system that allows the Police Department to send up-to-date information and messages to those registered to receive this service via email and/or text messages.
-Registration to receive Nixle alerts is available at the Village website: www.skokie.org, or at www.nixle.com.
+To that end, significant efforts have been made to bolster the Department’s interaction with the community via Facebook, Twitter and the Smart911 emergency alert system which allows the Police Department to send up-to-date information and messages to those registered to receive this service via email and/or text messages.
+Register to receive Smart911 emergency alerts.

 The Skokie Police Volunteer Program, which results in almost 1,200 hours of yearly service generously provided by the volunteers is also overseen by members of the Crime Prevention Unit.
 The Unit recently conducted the 38th session of the Citizen Police Academy and will tentatively begin the 39th session of the Citizen Police Academy in Spring 2020.
 This reality-based program is designed to give participants a better understanding of law enforcement in general, and the Skokie Police Department in particular, through interesting hands-on experiences.